wintersys-dev/adt-build-machine-scripts/specifications/specification.md

 -------

-### PRODUCTION
-### DEVELOPMENT
+### DEPLOYMENT_MODE

-These settings are twinned.
-It only makes sense for them to be in one of two configurations:

 Production mode :
-PRODUCTION="1", DEVELOPMENT="0"
+DEPLOYMENT_MODE="PRODUCTION"

 Development mode :
-PRODUCTION="0", DEVELOPMENT="1"
+DEPLOYMENT_MODE="DEVELOPMENT"

-These settings must be altered as a pair.
-When in production, an autoscaler or autoscalers are deployed and you can configure how many webservers you want to be running.
-In development mode there will be at most one webserver running.
+When in production, an autoscaler or autoscalers are deployed and you can configure how many webservers and reverse proxy machines you want to be running.
+In development mode there will be at most one webserver running and no autoscalers or reverse proxies.

 -----